YGZWQZD/LAMDA-SSL/docs/README.md

                  exact=True)
 > - Parameter:
 >> - self_loop_weight: Weight of the added self-loop.
 Set to None to add no self-loops.
 >> - normalization_in: Normalization of the transition matrix on the original (input) graph.
-Possible values: "sym", "col", and "row"`.
+Possible values: "sym", "col", and "row".
 >> - normalization_out: Normalization of the transition matrix on the transformed GDC (output) graph.
-Possible values: "sym", "col", and "row"`.
+Possible values: "sym", "col", and "row".
 >> - diffusion_kwargs: Dictionary containing the parameters for diffusion.
 >> - sparsification_kwargs: Dictionary containing the parameters for sparsification.
 >> - exact: Whether to accurately calculate the diffusion matrix.